-- Does the agency ensure that: Such grievance is not referred to a staff member who is the subject of the complaint?
+- Does the agency ensure that: An inmate who alleges sexual abuse may submit a grievance without submitting it to a staff member who is the subject of the complaint?
+(N/A if agency is exempt from this standard.) ⊠ Yes □ No □ NA - Does the agency ensure that: Such grievance is not referred to a staff member who is the subject of the complaint?
 (N/A if agency is exempt from this standard.) ⊠ Yes □ No □ NA

 - Does the agency issue a final agency decision on the merits of any portion of a grievance alleging sexual abuse within 90 days of the initial filing of the grievance?
 (Computation of the 90-day time period does not include time consumed by inmates in preparing any administrative appeal.)
-(N/A if agency is exempt from this standard.) ⊠ Yes □ No □ NA - If the agency claims the maximum allowable extension of time to respond of up to 70 days per 115.52(d)(3) when the normal time period for response is insufficient to make an appropriate decision, does the agency notify the inmate in writing of any such extension and provide a date by which a decision will be made?
-(N/A if agency is exempt from this standard.) ⊠ Yes □ No □ NA - At any level of the administrative process, including the final level, if the inmate does not receive a response within the time allotted for reply, including any properly noticed extension, may an inmate consider the absence of a response to be a denial at that level?
-(N/A if agency is exempt from this standard.) ⊠ Yes □ No □ NA
+(N/A if agency is exempt from this standard.) $\boxtimes$ Yes 🗆 No 🗆 NA - If the agency claims the maximum allowable extension of time to respond of up to 70 days per 115.52(d)(3) when the normal time period for response is insufficient to make an appropriate decision, does the agency notify the inmate in writing of any such extension and provide a date by which a decision will be made?
+(N/A if agency is exempt from this standard.) $\boxtimes$ Yes $\square$ No $\square$ NA - At any level of the administrative process, including the final level, if the inmate does not receive a response within the time allotted for reply, including any properly noticed extension, may an inmate consider the absence of a response to be a denial at that level?
+(N/A if agency is exempt from this standard.) $\boxtimes$ Yes $\square$ No $\square$ NA

 - Are third parties, including fellow inmates, staff members, family members, attorneys, and outside advocates, permitted to assist inmates in filing requests for administrative remedies relating to allegations of sexual abuse?
-(N/A if agency is exempt from this standard.)
-Yes No NA - Are those third parties also permitted to file such requests on behalf of inmates?
-(If a thirdparty files such a request on behalf of an inmate, the facility may require as a condition of processing the request that the alleged victim agree to have the request filed on his or her behalf, and may also require the alleged victim to personally pursue any subsequent steps in the administrative remedy process.)
-(N/A if agency is exempt from this standard.) $\boxtimes$ Yes $\square$ No $\square$ NA

-If the inmate declines to have the request processed on his or her behalf, does the agency document the inmate's decision?
-(N/A if agency is exempt from this standard.) ⊠ Yes □ No □ NA
+(N/A if agency is exempt from this standard.) $\boxtimes$ Yes $\square$ No $\square$ NA - Are those third parties also permitted to file such requests on behalf of inmates?
+(If a third-party files such a request on behalf of an inmate, the facility may require as a condition of processing the request that the alleged victim agree to have the request filed on his or her behalf, and may also require the alleged victim to personally pursue any subsequent steps in the administrative remedy process.)
+(N/A if agency is exempt from this standard.) $\boxtimes$ Yes $\Box$ No $\Box$ NA - If the inmate declines to have the request processed on his or her behalf, does the agency document the inmate's decision?
+(N/A if agency is exempt from this standard.) $\boxtimes$ Yes $\Box$ No $\Box$ NA